cdcrabtree/helprr/README.md

 ## helprr

-In progress.
-Some 'helper,' or convenience, functions.
+Early days.
+Will contain some 'helper,' or convenience, functions.

 ## Package Installation
 The latest development version on GitHub can be installed using devtools.